White Chocolate Crockpot Candy Recipe

 What to Use: Equipment Recommendations

-You don’t need much for this recipe, but having the right tools makes the process smoother:
+You don’t need much for this recipe but having the right tools makes everything easier:

 - A reliable round crockpot — I’ve been using the same one for years.
 Even heat, consistent temperature, easy to clean.
 (This one on Amazon has been my go-to.)